 Barboursville, Cabell County, West Virginia.
-Pro-gun racist woman picks random male target for false report of attempted child abduction.
+A pro-gun racist woman picks a random male target for false reporting of attempted child abduction.
 She also plays hero in the process hoaxing and coaxing moms to embrace their worst false fears and get a gun.

 April 01, 2019

 .
 As if it was an attempt to be the biggest April Fooler of the year, Santana Renee Adams

 (AKA Santana Wallace Adams) told police that a man attempted to kidnap her 5-year-old daughter inside a clothing store of Huntington mall.
 She garnished her April Fool Hoax with graphic details that the middle-eastern man grabbed her little girl by the hair, dropped her on the floor and tried to drag her out, but that she intervened by pulling a gun to scare the perpetrator away.

 Following the report, Barboursville Police quickly arrested the accused but man near a food court within the mall, set his cash bond at $200,000, seized his passport and put his identity all over the media before anything could be verified.
 During investigation though, inconsistencies in Santana Adams

 ' story began to unravel.
 First of all, for such a dramatic incident alleged to have happened in a public area, there were no witnesses to support Santana's claims.
 CCTV footage from the mall also did not corroborate her report.

 As her story began to fall apart, Santana Adams

 toned it down to: maybe I "overreacted and misinterpreted the man's intentions"